 enter

-cd /google/idx/builtins/etc/idx/sources/nix
+cd /google/idx/builtins/etc/idx/sources/nix.

 Use your preferred editor to view the license.